‘Wanted’ Putin may visit Turkey for nuclear plant unveiling says Erdogan

 However, Erdogan faces parliamentary and presidential elections on May 14.
 Any publicity drummed up about the request for an ICC investigation into his administration would not be helpful.

-As part of the application for a probe, a panel of European legal experts compiled a dossier of witness testimonies that provide details of claimed torture, state sponsored kidnapping and wrongful imprisonment of around 200,000 people.
+As part of the application for a probe, a panel of European legal experts compiled a dossier of witness testimonies that provide details of claimed torture, state-sponsored kidnapping and wrongful imprisonment of around 200,000 people.
 The crimes are all said to have been carried out by Turkish officials working under Erdogan.

 “Turkish officials have committed crimes against humanity against hundreds of thousands of opponents of the Erdogan regime,” the application to the ICC states.
 “These crimes amount to a ‘widespread and systematic attack against a civilian population’, meeting the threshold for the ICC to launch proceedings against high ranking officials of the Erdogan regime.”

-In its approach to the ICC, the Turkey Tribunal, an investigative body created in 2020 by lawyers and human rights groups to collate evidence and witness testimonies, stated that some of the alleged Erdogan regime crimes were carried out on the territory of 45 ICC member states given how Erdogan’s administration has pursued its perceived enemies well beyond its borders.
+In its approach to the ICC, the Turkey Tribunal, an investigative body created in 2020 by lawyers and human rights groups to collate evidence and witness testimonies, stated that some of the alleged Erdogan regime crimes were carried out on the territory of 45 ICC member states, given how Erdogan’s administration has pursued its perceived enemies well beyond its borders.
 This is important, the Turkey Tribal argues, because it gives the ICC the jurisdiction it needs for an investigation.

 Like Turkey, and also the US, Russia does not recognise the ICC, but the Kremlin would obviously be wary of Putin setting foot in any country that does.
 This week, for instance, the Putin administration warned strategic ally Armenia against going ahead with its plans to become a state party to the Rome Statute, a move that would bring it under the jurisdiction of the ICC.

-Turkey’s first nuclear power plant, located in Akkuyu on the Mediterranean coast, is being built by Russia's state nuclear energy corporation Rosatom.
+Turkey’s first NPP, located at Akkuyu on the Mediterranean coast, is being built by Russia's state nuclear energy corporation Rosatom.

 The inauguration of the $20bn facility planned for April 27 is important to Erdogan given the upcoming elections and the fact that the Turkish strongman plans to hail some big infrastructure and defence industry successes this year as part of the Republic of Turkey’s centennial celebrations.